TomPrint/Toolman/readme.txt

 - create a new model using Mongoose Schema
 - update POST a new item in tools.js.
 Destructureing req.body.Use Item.create() Add async and await.
 Add try/catch.
 Add res.status

-04/11/22 - part 1 - add controllers
+04/11/22 - add controllers -part1
-- create controllers foldeer
+- create controllers folder
 - create itemControllers.js
 - general purpose -> move (POST,GET,UPDATE, PATCH) functions declarations from tools.js to controllers
 - create createtItem, getItem, getItems in itemControllers.js and export them
 - import above functions to tools.js

+05/11/22 - add controllers - part2
+- create delete and update controller
+- update tools.js and itemControllers.js in the same way as in part 1.